An exceptional plane

 Ground tests

-Concorde will spend more than 10 years in testing from 1965 to 1976: 20,000 hours of materials testing, 4,000 hours of wind tunnel testing and 30,000 hours of engine testing.
-Never seen.
-At the end of 1967, Concorde was released for the first time from the hangar.
-A year and a half later is his first official ride.
-In the meantime, it is the first start-up of the engines (fixed point of the reactors) and the first tests of rolling.
-Fatigue tests are used to check the resistance of the aircraft for thirty years or more.
+Concorde spent more than 10 years in testing, from 1965 to 1976: 20,000 hours of material testing, 4,000 hours of wind tunnel testing and 30,000 hours on the engines.
+Unprecedented.
+At the end of 1967, Concorde left the hangar for the first time.
+A year and a half later, its first official taxi took place.
+In the meantime, the engines were started for the first time (fixed point of the reactors) and the first taxi tests were carried out.
+Fatigue tests made it possible to check the aircraft's resistance over thirty years and more.

 Flight tests

-The flight tests are spread over seven years.
-Eight aircraft participate, totaling more than 5,500 hours of flight, including nearly 2,000 in supersonic aircraft.
+The flight tests were spread over seven years.
+Eight aircraft took part, totaling more than 5,500 flight hours, including nearly 2,000 in supersonic flight.

-March 2, 1969 is a great day: the first flight in Toulouse.
-This flight will last 29 minutes.
-The crew consists of pilot André Turcat, co-pilot Jacques Guignard, flight engineer Henri Perrier and flight engineer Michel Rétif.
-The Concorde myth is being born in the presence of thousands of spectators who have come to watch this unique event.
+March 2, 1969 was a great day: the first flight, in Toulouse.
+This flight would last 29 minutes.
+The crew was composed of pilot André Turcat, co-pilot Jacques Guignard, flight engineer Henri Perrier and flight engineer Michel Rétif.
+The Concorde myth was being born in the presence of thousands of spectators who had rushed to witness this unique event.

 A month later, on April 9, 1969, the British prototype took off, with Brian Trubshaw and John Cochrane at the helm.
 In October 1969, the French prototype broke the sound barrier.
 In November 1970, he passes Mach 2.

-Then start a series of demonstration tours of the two prototypes.
-The whole world salutes their passages: Latin America (Brazil), Asia, Oceania, Africa, etc. Concorde goes on to test cold weather (in Alaska under -43 °) and warm weather (in the Middle East, by 47 ° in the shade).
-The supersonic also knows exceptional flights: 1973, the big white bird flies to meet a solar eclipse, a real laboratory of observation in flight for a team of international scientists.
-That day, Concorde stayed in the shadow of the moon for 74 minutes!
+A series of demonstration tours of the two prototypes then began.
+The whole world greeted their passages: Latin America (Brazil), Asia, Oceania, Africa, etc. Concorde continued with cold weather tests (in Alaska at -43°) and hot weather tests (in the Middle East, at 47° in the shade).
+The supersonic also experienced exceptional flights: in 1973, the big white bird flew to meet a solar eclipse, a real in-flight observation laboratory for a team of international scientists.
+That day, Concorde remained in the shadow of the moon for 74 minutes!

-But the difficulties are not slow to follow each other.
-The program is experiencing successive delays, leading to the postponement of the first flight.
-These delays are explained by the technological unknowns faced by the engineers and the successive changes made to the aircraft to meet the requirements of the client companies.
-These delays are amplified by the obligation to respect the principle of equality between French and British.
-The prohibition by the United States of overflight of their territory in supersonic will have dramatic consequences.
+But difficulties soon arose.
+The program encountered successive delays, leading to the postponement of the first flight.
+These delays were explained by the technological unknowns faced by the engineers and the successive modifications made to the aircraft to meet the requirements of customer companies.
+These delays were amplified by the obligation to respect the principle of equality between the French and the British.
+The ban by the United States on supersonic flights over its territory would have dramatic consequences.

-From 1973 to 1975, two black years: first oil shock.
-Fuel becomes a major issue in the aviation industry.
-The Concorde order book, which reached a total of 74 aircraft for 16 airline customers, registered a number of cancellations, including Pan Am and TW A. In the end, only 16 of the series were manufactured and put into service by Air France and British Airways. .
+From 1973 to 1975, two dark years: first oil shock.
+Fuel becomes a major issue in the aeronautics industry.
+The Concorde order book which peaked at 74 aircraft, for 16 customer airlines, records many cancellations, including Pan Am and TWA.
+Ultimately, only 16 series examples are manufactured and put into service by Air France and British Airways.

 Commercial exploitation

-The French authorities certify Concorde on October 9, 1975, after about 5,500 flight hours.
-The British certificate is issued on December 5, 1975.
-Then begins the commercial exploitation.
-Air France opened in 1976 the line Paris - Dakar - Rio, then Paris - Caracas.
-British Airways inaugurates the London - Bahrain line.
-The same year, the companies obtain the long-awaited authorization for the overflight of the United States.
-In May 1976, two Concords land simultaneously at Washington Dulles Airport to inaugurate the opening of the line.
-In November 1977, the connection to New York was inaugurated in turn, after many twists and turns.
-Despite the development and extension of scheduled flights, the introduction of supersonic does not offer the expected profitability, due to a high operating cost.
-Oil shocks and maintenance costs contribute significantly.
-Some links are gradually interrupted.
+The French authorities certified Concorde on October 9, 1975, after approximately 5,500 flight hours.
+The British certificate was issued on December 5, 1975.
+Commercial operations then began.
+In 1976, Air France opened the Paris – Dakar – Rio route, then Paris – Caracas.
+British Airways inaugurated the London – Bahrain route.
+The same year, the companies obtained the long-awaited authorization to fly over the United States.
+In May 1976, two Concordes landed simultaneously at Washington Dulles Airport to inaugurate the opening of the route.
+In November 1977, the New York route was inaugurated in turn, after many twists and turns.
+Despite the development and extension of regular flights, the introduction of supersonic aircraft did not offer the expected profitability, due to high operating costs.
+The oil shocks and maintenance costs contributed greatly to this.
+Some routes were gradually interrupted.

 Exceptional flights

-Air France and British Airways are developing special flights or "charter flights" to improve the profitability of supersonic aircraft.
-Special flights connect Washington to Nice or London to Sidney.
-In November 1986, British Airways launched a "world tours" formula.
-The British supersonic travels the globe in 16 days, via New York, San Fransisco, Honolulu, Guam, Hong Kong, Bali and Cairo.
-Air France makes some time later the same journey in 18 days.
-The world tours follow one another, during which Concorde records speed records.
-In 1987, Concorde traveled nearly 43,000 km in 31 hours and 57 minutes.
-In 1992, the supersonic goes around the world going through the West in 32 hours 49 minutes.
-In 1995, a tour of the world to the East is carried out in just 22 hours and 39 minutes.
-During this period, Concorde made about thirty tours around the world.
-Wealthy travelers climb aboard the white bird.
-Agencies offer "supersonic air baptisms".
-Concorde is also the subject of advertising campaigns: in 1996, Concorde displays the colors of Pepsi for its new advertising campaign.
+Air France and British Airways developed special flights or "charter flights" to improve the profitability of the supersonic.
+Special flights connected Washington to Nice or London to Sydney.
+In November 1986, British Airways launched a "round the world" formula.
+The British supersonic flew around the world in 16 days, via New York, San Francisco, Honolulu, Guam, Hong Kong, Bali and Cairo.
+Some time later, Air France completed the same journey in 18 days.
+The round the world flights followed one after the other, during which Concorde set speed records.
+In 1987, Concorde covered nearly 43,000 km in 31 hours and 57 minutes.
+In 1992, the supersonic flew around the world via the West in 32 hours and 49 minutes.
+In 1995, a round the world flight to the East was completed in just 22 hours and 39 minutes.
+During this period, Concorde made about thirty trips around the world.
+Wealthy travelers climbed aboard the white bird.
+Agencies offered "supersonic flight baptisms".
+Concorde was also the subject of advertising campaigns: in 1996, Concorde displayed the colors of Pepsi for its new advertising campaign.

 The end of the journey, the beginning of a myth

-On July 25th, 2000, this extraordinary plane died, shortly after the accident of one aircraft of the Air France fleet: the F-BTSC, in Gonesse.
-The commercial operation of the Concorde of the two airlines is interrupted for one year.
-The supersonic flies again in September 2001, an unfavorable moment.
-Air traffic is severely disrupted following the tragedy of 11 September.
-Air France and British Airways announce the discontinuation of Concorde operations.
-The imprint left by the white bird remains forever that of a remarkable human and technological achievement, having paved the way for the future achievements of the European aviation industry.
-A dream come true; shared ambitions; technological prowess accomplished.
+July 25, 2000 sounded the death knell for this extraordinary aircraft, shortly after the accident of an aircraft from the Air France fleet: the F-BTSC, in Gonesse.
+Commercial operation of the Concorde of the two airlines was interrupted for a year.
+The supersonic flew again in September 2001, an unfavorable moment.
+Air traffic was severely disrupted following the tragedy of September 11.
+Air France and British Airways announced the cessation of Concorde operations.
+The mark left by the white bird remains forever that of a remarkable human and technological achievement, having paved the way for future achievements in the European aeronautics industry.
+A dream come true; shared ambitions; technological feats accomplished.

 CONCORDE: IDENTITY CARD